GideonBrimleaf/GideonBrimleaf.github.io/_drafts/2020-05-15-testing-with-kotlin.md

 layout: post
 title: Test Driven Development with Kotlin in IntelliJ
 author: Gideon Brimleaf
-postHero: /assets/images/jekyll-logo.png
+postHero: /assets/images/kotlin-intellij.png
 description: Testing in Kotlin with IntelliJ
 ---

 You may have played around with Java in the JetBrains IntelliJ IDE environment.
-If so you may have come across JetBrains' own language Kotlin, an expressive language which leverages all the power of running a statically typed lanugage on the JVM (compatible with all the Java libraries to boot), but with a lot of the expressive features we've come to know and love about languages like Ruby and Javascript.
+If so you may have come across JetBrains' own language Kotlin, an expressive language which leverages all the power of running a statically typed language on the JVM (compatible with all the Java libraries to boot), but with a lot of the expressive features we've come to know and love about languages like Ruby and Javascript.
 Let's set up a Kotlin project in IntelliJ and start doing some TDD!

 On Booting up IntelliJ, you have the ability to build a vanilla Kotlin Project straight from the selection screen.
 Make sure you have the ```JVM|IDEA``` option selected.
 The second screen will allow you to save the project under your preferred directory with a given name and we're immediately up and running.